larrylv/dealer/README.md

 ## Usage

+### Start application

+If you havn't specified starting `dealer` application in your mix.exs, or you are in a normal `iex` session, you should explicitly call `Dealer.start` to start the application.

 ### Authentication

 You should set `DEALER_API_KEY` environment variable, or set the application env by `Application.put_env(:dealer, :api_key, "your_api_key")`.

 ### Response